What is a trust?

 A trust is a legal vehicle that allows a third party, a trustee, to hold and direct assets in a trust fund on behalf of a beneficiary.
 A trust greatly expands your options when it comes to managing your assets, whether you’re trying to shield your wealth from taxes or pass it on to your children.

-“Trusts are the 700-pound gorilla of estate planning and a very important part of many estate plans,” said Leon LaBrecque, head of planning strategy at Sequoia Financial Group, who is also an attorney and a certified financial planner.
+“Trusts are the 700-pound gorilla of estate planning and a very important part of many estate plans,” said Leon LaBrecque, consultant and former chief growth officer at Sequoia Financial Group, who is also an attorney and a certified financial planner.
 “They are a cornerstone of many of the plans I do.”

 So, far from being the preserve of the monied elite, trusts are increasingly used by families from a range of economic backgrounds.
-Here’s how they might benefit you.
+Here’s how a trust might benefit you.

-Working with an attorney or a financial planner, you can create a trust to minimize taxes, protect assets and spare your children from having to go through the often-lengthy process of probate court in order to divide up your assets after you die.
+Working with an attorney or a financial advisor, you can create a trust to minimize taxes, protect assets and spare your children or other beneficiaries from having to go through the often lengthy process of probate court in order to divide up your assets after you die.
 So in the event of a sudden and untimely death, an individual’s last wishes can be carried out.

-A trust can also enable you to control not only to whom your assets will be disbursed, but also how the money will be paid out — a crucial point if the beneficiary is a child or a family member whose ability to properly handle money is questionable.
+A trust can also enable you to control not only to whom your assets will be disbursed, but also how the money will be paid out — a crucial point if the beneficiary is a child or a family member who may need help managing money.

 You can choose trustees to carry out your wishes as directed in the trust fund.